Tales of Beatrix Potter at Melford Hall

 Just what is Beatrix Potter's connection with Melford Hall?

 Beatrix Potter's bedroom

-Beatrix Potter slept in the West Bedroom at Melford Hall.
+Beatrix Potter slept in the West Bedroom when she stayed at Melford Hall.
 The room is furnished as it would have been when she frequently visited, with a Victorian bed and furniture.

 To the amusement of the Hyde Parker children she would bring her small animals on her visits to the Hall and house them in the adjoining turret room (which can be seen through the open door).

 " When we were children we just loved it when she (Beatrix) arrived, for she always brought a cage with mice, another with a hamster or a porcupine and a third with something else in it.
 It was such fun for all us children."

 The Tale of Jemima Puddle-Duck was based on real-life events in the farmyard at Beatrix Potter’s home at Hill Top in the Lake District.

 The duck pond in the same tale is based upon an illustration Beatrix Potter drew for the Jeremy Fisher stories when visiting her relatives at Melford Hall.